 Welcome.
 I’m so glad you decided to be a part of the ThatOrganicMom family!
-Achieving optimum health for you and your family is definitely possible!
+Achieving optimum health for you and your family is possible!
 I’m going to show you how to take baby steps to change your lifestyle to include healthier foods, natural beauty products, non-toxic cleaning methods, and a more natural home environment.
 I will share with you some things that I have learned along the way in my journey through motherhood.
 We'll get to know each other better through my Life Musings…

 If you have tried making the transition to a more natural lifestyle and felt overwhelmed or had no idea where to start then you have found the right place!
 Learning to clean up our home, diet, and lifestyle is a process.
 One that is achieved by taking one baby step after another.
 I will share with you tips and tricks I used to simplify life, detoxify my home, achieve more happiness as a family and some amazing foods and recipes that your family will love!

 I did not learn everything overnight, no one does.
 It is my goal to give you action steps that will set you on the path to living life with superior health.
 You can find more tips and random musings on my YouTube Channel: ThatOrganicMom.
 If you are curious how the name ThatOrganicMom came about, please read my series Branded For Life.

 On this site, you will find articles, links, and videos that will help you achieve your goals.
 Plus plenty of Resources to help you along the way.
 You can find some FREE Guides and a book shop is in the works, so make sure you sign up to stay in the loop before you scroll down to the 12 Steps!

 12 Steps to Achieving Superior Health